Let’s Protect The Great Barrier Reef

 World heritage listed for its rare natural beauty, below and above water.
 It’s larger than the Great Wall of China and the only living structure that’s visible from space.

 What you can do

-This May, donate or purchase any Cotton On Foundation product in the US to make a difference.
+This September, donate or purchase any Cotton On Foundation product in Australia or New Zealand to make a difference.
 100% of proceeds go to Citizens Of The Great Barrier Reef to deliver reef research and in-water conservation.

 Sign up to become a Citizen of the Great Barrier Reef and take action for the Reef’s future.

 - Avoid single-use plastic and choose reusable alternatives.

 - Get involved in your local beach clean-up days.

 - Stop microplastics from entering our oceans by using microfiber washing bags.

 - Walk, cycle or take public transport whenever you can.

 - Save water by taking shorter showers and turning off taps.
 It takes a lot of energy to pump, heat and treat your water.